epsitec-sa/electrum-ws-client/README.md

 * `receiveWaitingCount` &rarr; number of receivers blocked in `receive()`, waiting for messages to arrive.

+Note that the URL may contain a query string.
+This can be used to pass context along with a connection to the web socket server.

 ## Correlator

 The `Correlator` ensures that when bidirectional RPC is used, responses get